KristineGudmundsen/CodeWords/SKO/Week_09/README.md

 ## Weekly Inspo
 [Studio Drift](https://www.studiodrift.com/)

 Studio Drift is an artist collective that explores the boundaries of technology, art and nature.
-I admire how they use their impressive technical skills to create poetic art installations.
+I admire how they use their impressive technical skills to create poetic interactive art installations.
 They are so considerate with the use of sound, colour and material. - A big inspiration for my code.

 Here are some of my favourite projects:
 * https://www.studiodrift.com/work#/meadow/